OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 If you want to disassemble an application from the App Store, remove the Fairplay DRM first.
 Section "[Acquiring the App Binary](0x06b-basic-security-testing.md#acquiring-the-app-binary "Acquiring the App Binary")" in the chapter "iOS Basic Security Testing" explains how.

 In this section the term "app binary" refers to the Macho-O file in the application bundle which contains the compiled code, and should not be confused with the application bundle - the IPA file.
-See section "[Exploring the App Package](0x06b-basic-security-testing.md#exploring-the-app-package "Exploring the App Package")" section in chapter "Basic iOS Security Testing" for more details on the composition of IPA files.
+See section "[Exploring the App Package](0x06b-basic-security-testing.md#exploring-the-app-package "Exploring the App Package")" in chapter "Basic iOS Security Testing" for more details on the composition of IPA files.

 ##### Disassembling With Ghidra
 As mentioned in "[Tooling](#tooling "Tooling")" section, Ghidra is an open source software reverse engineering tool.
 Among multiple functionalities offered by Ghidra, it can also be used to analyze iOS application binaries.